acharaakshit/acharaakshit.github.io/_projects/6_project.md

     </style>
 </head>

-In this discussion, we present an overview on the true image selection algorithms discussed in the <a href="https://authors.elsevier.com/a/1iDcb3PiGTPj8i">published article</a>.
+In this discussion, we present an overview of the true image selection algorithms discussed in the <a href="https://authors.elsevier.com/a/1iDcb3PiGTPj8i">published article</a>.

  <div class="info-box">